Treating TMJ Issues: you can learn to stop clenching

 Many people expect dentists to be experts on jaw issues, yet their domain is treating the teeth and gums.

-Learning about TMJ disorders is not required in dental school.
-It’s an elective.
+Learning about the TMJ has not been a required course in dental school until 2021-22.

 General practice dentists can prevent further tooth damage with appliances like mouthguards and splints.
 They can repair existing tooth damage or replace teeth with implants.